7 Tips To Get Monetized On YouTube

 4. Get to the point quicker

-While having longer videos can help with increasing views you want to make sure that you aren’t rambling, taking forever to get to the point or have long intros.
+While having longer videos can help with increasing views you want to make sure that you aren’t rambling, taking forever to get to the point, or having long intros.
 The reason is your viewers may quickly lose interest and drop out of the video early on.
 This can limit your overall channel watch time and could signal to the YouTube algorithm that your videos aren’t interesting enough.
 Both can hurt your channel.
 Personally, I’m the type of person who likes to get right to the point and I try to do that in all of my videos.

 5. Design enticing title cards